Having a swimming pool in your backyard where you can relax with your family is one of the best things ever.

 If your pool is mainly to improve the aesthetic of your backyard then all you really need is a small plunge pool.

-But if you want to play games in your pool, you will need to size up.
+But if you want to play games in your pool, you will need to size up, especially if you plan to play swimming pool games with adults.

 Have a good idea of what you will be using your pool for so you buy a pool that is value for money and meets your expectations.